PANEL ATTORNEY QUALIFICATIONS

 minimally acceptable, needs improvement.
 The letter specifically

-states the areas of performance which need improvement.
+states the areas of performance what need improvement.
 We

-try to be as tactful as possible, while being clear on the
+are as tactful as possible, while clearly stating the

-from the panel have received probation letters, but failed
+from the panel had received probation letters but failed

 to improve.
-However, some attorneys have been removed without
+Moreover, some attorneys have been removed without

 for future appointments.
 We also sometimes send an "encouragement"